FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 ## Initialization

-**Initialize all objects, and, if possible, make const or better still, constexpr.**
+**Initialize all objects, and, if possible, use const or better still, constexpr.**

 Avoid default constructors.
 If there is not yet a value for an object, then there's no need to create it.
-Declare variables close to where they are used (there's no need to start the declear variables at the start of the block like in ansi-c).
+Declare variables close to where they are used (there's no need to start the declare variables at the start of the block like in ansi-c).
 Joining declaration and initialization allows const:

 ```cpp
 AType thing; // mutable.
 Does it have a default constructor?